G7DAO/nft-inventory/README.md

-  --nonce NONCE         Nonce for the transaction (optional) --value VALUE         Value of the transaction in wei(optional) --verbose             Print verbose output --admin-terminus-address ADMIN_TERMINUS_ADDRESS
+  --nonce NONCE         Nonce for the transaction (optional) --value VALUE         Value of the transaction in wei(optional) --verbose             Print verbose output --verify-contracts    Verify contracts on the EVM that you deploy to --admin-terminus-address ADMIN_TERMINUS_ADDRESS
                         Address of Terminus contract defining access control for this GardenOfForkingPaths contract --admin-terminus-pool-id ADMIN_TERMINUS_POOL_ID